Lane routing

 App state

-Stores host mode, host port, service port, public host, active slot, and traffic mode details.
+Stores host mode, host port, service port, public host, active slot, traffic mode, access policy, and expiry data for the lane.

 CLI output

-Prints the preview URL when the deploy reaches ready state.
+Prints the stored route when the deploy reaches ready state.

 Dashboard cards